1rishipathak/Chakravat-cycldtc/readme.md

 | T3 intensity from image | RMSE 10.95 kt, MAE 7.36 | cold cloud stats: 21.06 kt |
 | T4 track + intensity @ 24 h | 121.9 km / 6.92 kt | CLIPER: 142.1 km / 9.04 kt |

-T1 gets reported twice on purpose. the pooled number includes depressions that often have no organised signature in infrared at all. the 34 kt+ number is the storms IMD actually names and warns on. neither one alone is the honest answer.
+T1 is reported twice as the pooled number includes depressions that often have no organised signature in infrared at all.
+The 34 kt+ number is the storms IMD actually names and warns on.
+Neither one alone is the honest answer.

 ### forecast skill vs CLIPER

-CLIPER is climatology plus persistence, it's the benchmark operational centres score skill against. beating it is the thing that matters, not beating zero.
+CLIPER is climatology plus persistence, it's the benchmark operational centres score skill against.
+Our primary and foundational goal was to beat that at the very least.

 | lead | track | ours | skill | intensity | ours | skill |
 |---|---|---|---|---|---|---|